 Do not invest more money than you can lose

 “You gotta lose Money to make Money.”
 So says the vernacular and he is right.
-Even a careful course analysis can do nothing against abrupt events.
+Even a careful course analysis can do nothing against abrupt events, like a crisis, which even can have a positive effect as you can read at miputumayo.com.co.
 Let’s remember the DAO at this point: the course of Ether and BTC has developed dramatically well – up to the hack.
 The DAO accident is shown once again:

 Even if you estimate a price development correctly, it can happen that the technology doesn’t play along: some time ago I wanted to sell a part of my ethereum profitably, but that didn’t work under jaxx.
 No trading analysis helps against such incidents!